By Kevin Dundon

 Serves: 4 people

 1. Place the ham in a large heavy-based saucepan.
-Stud the onion with the cloves, then add to the pan along with the carrot and chilli.
+Add carrot and half a chilli to the pan.
 Add enough water to cover the ham completely.
 Bring to the boil, then reduce the heat and simmer for about 50 - 60 minutes (20 to 25 minutes per 500g).
-Remove from the heat and allow the ham to cool in the cooking liquor.
+Remove from the heat and allow the ham to cool in the cooking liquid.

 2. Preheat the oven to 160°C/gas mark 3.